-Students are not allowed to use personal handheld devices, including but not limited to, cellular phones, tablets, and laptop computers, during clinical rotations.
+Students are not allowed to use personal handheld devices, including cellular phones, tablets, and laptops, during clinical rotations.

 The term social media includes but is not limited to blogs; social networks such as Facebook® and Twitter®; podcasts; video sharing; Instagram; Simple Syndication (RSS) feeds; and on-line collaborative information and publishing systems.